 The Facts, Figures, and History of Denver International Airport

 Denver International Airport of Denver, Colorado is the largest airport in the United States of America in terms of land space, and it is home to the longest public runway in the United States as well.
-DEN falls just behind Seoul Incheon International Airport in Korea regarding total yearly passengers and leads John F. Kennedy International Airport in New York by about 1 million passengers per year.
+DEN falls just behind Seoul Incheon International Airport in Korea regarding total yearly passengers and leads John F. Kennedy International Airport in New York and San Francisco Airportby about 1 million passengers per year.
 While few people think of Denver Airport when thinking of the biggest airports in the United States, Denver is not only the largest by land space, but it’s also one of the biggest transfer hubs in the entire country, being a hub port for Frontier, Boutique, United, and Key Lime airlines and a focus city for Southwest.

 Some of the most notable and memorable features of the Denver International Airport are a collection of pieces of art that are featured at or a part of the airport.
 The best example of this, and the most famous, is the architectural design of the Jeppesen Terminal, which was designed to simultaneously resemble a line of mountaintops and an arrangement of Native American teepees, both of which were central to the history of Colorado and the Denver area.
 The roof design is particularly unique in that it is made of durable, Teflon-coated fabric, giving it an appearance unlike that of any other airport.

 A number of public art displays are featured at the airport including sculptures, murals, and statues.
 One of the most frequently visited of these public art displays is the statue of Apollo 13 pilot Jack Swigert, who was born and raised in Denver.
 These beautiful works of public art have brought worldwide attention to the airport that stretches beyond DEN’s status as a major transit hub.